Skip to content

 Go Hiking in Wadi El Hitan

-It is time for some thrill!
+It is time for some thrills!
 You cannot possibly be in Wadi El Hitan and not go on nature walks along trails that are mainly designed for desert hikes.
-Such hikes will be an excellent chance to watch the birds and enjoy this unique nature with its flora and fauna.
+Such hikes are an excellent chance to watch the birds and enjoy this unique natural landscape with its flora and fauna.
 It will be a different experience around such an unparalleled natural landscape.

 Go Even Wilder and Consider Camping!

 Who said Wadi El Hitan is only meant for day trips?
 Well, guess what?
 It gets even wilder at night.
-It would be a good idea to get close and personal with the magnificent desert landscape through a camping program
+Getting close and personal with the magnificent desert landscape through a camping program would be a good idea.

 Soak up all the wilderness of the place as you spend the night in Wadi El Hitan.
 Stargazing will fit in just perfectly in this scenic atmosphere.
-So, make sure to have your telescope or binoculars on you if you want to get a closer look at the stars and planets.
+So, have your telescope or binoculars on you to closely examine the stars and planets.

 Wadi El Hitan Has It All!

-Wadi El Hitan is a natural wonder in Egypt that will give you some good stories to tell and marvellous pictures to share.
-This place has all the aspects that would make your day and night activities so memorable.
-No wonder tourists keep coming in droves to this Valley!
+Wadi El Hitan is a natural wonder in Egypt that will give you good stories and beautiful pictures to share.
+This place has everything that will make your day and night activities memorable.
+No wonder tourists keep driving to this Valley!

 To make the most of your trip to Wadi El Hitan, have all the permits needed for camping and researching ready, and do not forget that you are in the desert, and this entails that you have adequate water and sunscreen.

 One message to all frequent travellers —don’t miss Wadi El Hitan.
-For a closer look, you can check out this blog about Fayyoum, the city where Wadi El Hitan is.
-It would also be great if you looked at reviews about the place before you go.
-For us, we’ll be waiting to hear about your own experience in Wadi El Hitan.
+For a closer look, you can check out this blog about Fayyoum, where Wadi El Hitan is.
+It would also be great to look at reviews about the place before you go.
+We’ll wait to hear about your experience in Wadi El Hitan.

 Leave a comment